+For your stay in Dubrovnik during the workshop we would recommend to book accommodation available at the workshop venue, in the CAAS Residence.
 Convenient accommodation with breakfast is available for conference delegates in 21 single, 13 double and 4 three-bed rooms (all with bathroom, air conditioning, phone and Internet connection) located on the third floor of the CAAS building.
-In addition, seven small apartments are located on the first floor of the same building.
-Rooms are available from April __ until April __, 2022.
+In addition, seven small apartments are located on the second floor of the same building.
+Rooms are available from April 9 – 16, 2022.
 CAAS Residence Price list can be found at this link.
+To book rooms in the CAAS Residence please contact us via email: firstname.lastname@example.org.

-Extended abstracts will be collected together in the workshop proceedings that will be distributed to all participants at the beginning of the Workshop.
+Extended abstracts will be collected in the Book of Abstracts with an ISBN number that will be distributed to all participants at the beginning of the Workshop.
+The template for One-page Abstract for the 6th IJFatigue and FFEMS Joint Workshop can be downloaded from this link.
+The Abstract must be in accordance with the given template.
 In order to submit your Extended Abstract contribution please access Conference Management System.
 First step is creation of a user account in the Conference Management System, after which you may proceed to the submission.

 Special issues of the International Journal of Fatigue and Fatigue & Fracture of Engineering Materials & Structures are planned to contain selected papers which will have been extended to take account of the workshop discussions.